-In the experimentation we explore the performance impact of three cache warm-up alternatives which are denoted as cold, coherent and ideal.
+In the experimentation we explore the performance impact of two cache warm-up alternatives which are denoted as cold and ideal.
 The ideal scenario is represented by the case where the entire private cache content is transferred between cores without any penalty.

-In the results section we are going to study several combinations of cache and predictor warm-up modes and consider
+In the results section we are going to study several combinations of cache and predictor warm-up modes and consider the warming-up of different combination of core resources.
+We will also quantify the significance of having a train phase by considering its impact with different lengths of training time.